memfault/interrupt/_posts/2019-10-30-cortex-m-rtos-context-switching.md

 In the sections that follow we will walk through step-by-step how the context switcher within **FreeRTOS**[^3] works for Cortex-M devices. **FreeRTOS** is a very popular (and open source!)
 RTOS found in numerous commercial products.
-It has a great track record and has been around since ~2003 by Real Time Engineers Ltd. In 2017 the company was acquired by Amazon, who know manages the project.
+It has a great track record and has been around since ~2003 by Real Time Engineers Ltd. In 2017 the company was acquired by Amazon, who now manages the project.

 ## Demystifying the FreeRTOS Context Switcher